Jvshen/cse15l-lab-reports/lab1.md

 Once you have VScode opened, open the terminal by clicking on terminal in your menu bar and selecting new terminal
 ![Image](Terminal.jpg)

 When you have your terminal open, make sure that you have git bash.
-This should not be a problem for mac but if you're on windows you would need to download it using this link https://gitforwindows.org/.
+This should not be a problem for mac but if you're on windows you would need to download it using this link to [github](https://gitforwindows.org/).

-Now that you have VScode set up and your terminal open, type this command 'ssh cs15lsp23zz@ieng6.ucsd.edu', into your terminal (without the quotation marks) but replace the zz in the command with the letters that a specific to your course-specific account.
+Now that you have VScode set up and your terminal open, type this command ``` ssh cs15lsp23zz@ieng6.ucsd.edu ```, into your terminal (without the quotation marks) but replace the zz in the command with the letters that a specific to your course-specific account.
 This command should follow the $ sign.
 The output should ask you for a password input.
 Enter your password and the output should look like this,
 ![Image](Password.jpg)
 ![Image](LogIn.jpg)